77. REPAIRING THE RADIO

 Amy: What pretty flowers!
 Thank you, Alan!

-Alan: I’m glad you like them.
-Howyou staying (a hospital stay = a stay in hospital), Amy?
+you staying (a hospital stay = a stay in hospital), Amy?

 making very good